 Montcalm Community College does not have public safety officers on staff, however, the Montcalm County Sheriff’s Department assists in regular patrols when possible.
 The Title IX office is located in the Donald C. Burns Administration building on MCC's Sidney campus and can be reached during general business hours from 8 a.m. to 4:30 p.m.
 The Title IX officer is MCC's Vice President for Administrative Services, Connie Stewart, who can be contacted by calling 989-328-1249 or email firstname.lastname@example.org.
 In her absence, please contact MCC's Director of Human Resources, Riki Jensen, by calling 989-328-1220 or email email@example.com.

 Anonymous tip line

 Students and employees may use this phone number to anonymously and confidentially report activities that may involve criminal, unethical, or otherwise inappropriate activity or behavior in violation of MCC's established policies and Codes of Conduct and Ethics.

 Phone: 1-866-384-4277 (toll free)

-MCC does not have an official escort service, but when needed, we have utilized staff to escort students within our campus.
+MCC does not have an official usher service, but when needed, we have utilized staff to usher students within our campus.
 (Generally, it is from the classroom to the parking lot.)